@cardsgame/server-testing

 Populate your state with initial props (including players & clients).

-object for further initial modification.
+Returns state object for further initial modification.

 To populate state with entities - prefer to use populateState()